rspamd/rspamd.com/doc/modules/rbl.md

 - `disable_monitoring`: (new in Rspamd 1.6) boolean value that disables monitoring completely.
 It should be placed in the **global [options]({{ site.url }}{{ site.baseurl }}/doc/configuration/options.html)** file.
 - `monitored_address`: (new in Rspamd 1.6) fixed address to check for absence (`1.0.0.127` by default).

-RBL-specific subsection is structured as follows:
+RBL-specific subsection is structured as following:

 ~~~ucl
 # Descriptive name of RBL or symbol if symbol is not defined.